wincent/masochist/content/wiki/OBS cheatsheet.md

 - Global Audio Devices
   - Mic/Auxiliary Audio: Blue Microphones Analog Stereo
 - Advanced:
-  - Monitoring Device: Monitor of MOMENTUM 3
+  - Monitoring Device: Monitor of WH-1000XM4

 One thing to note: I was getting low latency monitoring with this set-up, but as soon as I recorded a test video, latency spiked and didn't go down again until I changed the monitoring device setting to something else and then back again.